ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		// Finish first task (100% done of the first task and 60% (=60/(60+40)) of the total). task1.done();

 		// Update second task (25% (10/40) done of the second task and 70% (=(60+10)/(60+40)) of the total). task2.update( 10 );
 	} );

-It is also possible to create separate template for single item message so if aggregator handles only one task it will not look strange (for example 'Loading file.' instead of 'Loading files 1 of 1.').
+It is also possible to create separate template for single item message so if aggregator handles only one task it will not look strange (for example *Loading file.* instead of *Loading files 1 of 1.*).

-Read more in {@link CKEDITOR.plugins.notificationAggregator} and {@link CKEDITOR.plugins.notificationAggregator.task}.
+To learn more about notification aggregator check {@link CKEDITOR.plugins.notificationAggregator} and {@link CKEDITOR.plugins.notificationAggregator.task}.